vippsas/vipps-partner/README.md

   4. Enter the phone number of the person at the partner, click "Neste"
   5. Check the "Lese" and "Utvikler" checkboxes, click "Neste"
   6. Check the sale unit the new user will get access to, click "Ferdig"
+* Vipps can not assist a partner in getting the API keys from the merchant, other than by improving the documentation for how to do it.

 See:
 * [Partner keys for eCom](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#partner-keys)